 The 14-15 year-old campers take the "next step" and learn how to belay, participate on the low and high ropes course, rock climb outside, and engage in waterfront activities.
 On Tuesday and Wednesday, Treks campers hike in the White Mountains.
 On Thursday evening, other 14-15 year old campers end the week with an overnight campout.
 Everyone will enjoy participating in exciting new adventures as well as camper favorites.

-(Activities are subject to weather conditions and logistical considerations.)
+Activities are subject to weather conditions and other logistical considerations.

 Adventure Camp uses team-building and adventure activities to help youth learn how to help one another, listen, speak respectfully, cooperate, develop trust, and develop leadership.
 14-15 year-old campers participate in problem-solving activities such as our "Team Triangle" and the (up-and-over) Wall to build up their group.
 Campers are encouraged to commit to care and serve others not only at camp but with their families, friends, schools, and communities after Adventure Camp.

 High Ropes Course

 The high ropes course is a highlight for many campers.
 They can challenge themselves with the Leap of Faith, the Vertical Playpen, the Wilder Woosey, and other elements.
 14-15 year-old campers also have the opportunity to learn how to belay and support their fellow team members.

-Campers learn beginning skills of how to rock climb and rappell from skilled instructors at rock climbing sites on the North Shore.
-Campers have opportunities to grow in confidence and challenge themselves.
+Campers learn beginning skills of how to rock climb and rappel from skilled instructors at rock climbing sites on the North Shore.
+In this activity, campers especially have opportunities to grow in confidence and challenge themselves.

 Each week, campers participate in different waterfront activities including swimming and canoeing off property at Chebacco Lake (On-Campus option) or the Ipswich River (Off-Campus option).
 Note that the location of our waterfront activities is subject to weather conditions.